timkim/voxel-workshop/aframe.md

 In this workshop, we'll clone down the `phonegap-magicavoxel-aframe-template` that has a small premade A-Frame project ready to go.
 Once your models are ready to be viewed on your phone, we'll import them into the template and then use `phonegap serve` to connect our phones to the A-Frame project.

-## Let's Start Our PhoneGap Project!
+## Let's Start our PhoneGap Project!
 Enough with words, code time now!
 First things first, let us create our PhoneGap project using a template:
 `$ phonegap create myVoxelProject --template phonegap-magicavoxel-aframe-template`